jhaines301/jhaines301.github.io/README.md

 # jhaines301.github.io

-Demo site for INST326 final project.
+used for various project hosting